-The School Business Manager is required to prepare the Budget Forecast Return Outturn (BFRO) for the current accounting period every May.
 The School Business Manager will prepare and submit an approved 3-year Budget Forecast Return (BFR) in July.
 The BFR must be approved by the Trustees before submission to the ESFA.

 3.42 Annual Accounts

 As a Charitable company EMS must comply with company law as set out in the Companies Act 2006.
 This includes a requirement to prepare a Trustees' report and financial statement (annual accounts) and for these to be independently audited by a registered auditor.
 Financial Statements should be prepared on the accruals basis to 31st August each year.
 They include: